 Vitamin B6 can interact with other medications when taken in high amounts.
-If you’re being treated for any of the following conditions with medications, it’s always a good idea to talk to your doctor before taking any supplements, including vitamin B6.
+If you’re being treated for any of the following conditions with medications, it’s always a good idea to talk to your doctor before taking any supplements, including B6.

 Some medications that interact with vitamin B6 include:

 - Drugs used for treating Parkinson’s and Alzheimer’s disease, anemia, seizures, or heart disease

 - Cycloserine (Seromycin) or Isoniazid for treating tuberculosis

 - Hydralazine (Apresoline) for treating high blood pressure

 - Antidepressant medications, including Pamelor, Elavil, desipramine, Norpramin and Tofranil